n1z19/NRNSFWBeta/README.md

-# SpicyFlix NSFW Bot
+# NRNSFW Bot(BETA) ORIG.
+SPICYFLIX BOT REWRITTEN!
-a cool and advanced discord verified bot with over 1.6k guilds with powefull and various used apis you can [invite here](https://discord.com/oauth2/authorize?client_id=1185495860008730745&permissions=259845838912&integration_type=0&scope=bot) the bot.
+a cool and advanced discord verified bot with over 1.6k guilds with powefull and various used apis you can [invite here](https://discord.com/oauth2/authorize?client_id=1315295456640630794&permissions=8&integration_type=0&scope=bot+applications.commands) the bot.

 ## Installation
-- Clone the file
-- cd spicyflix
 - npm install
 - node deploySlash.js global (do this after each changing you done in api)
 - node .